Polynomial invariants of pseudo-Anosov maps: Proof of Part (1) of Theorem

 Hence $\tilde F_\ast (E^-) = \tilde f_\ast (E^-) \subset E^-$.
 Since $H_1(\tilde S; \R)$ is finite dimensional and $\tilde F_\ast$ is an isomorphism, we obtain that $\tilde F_\ast|_{E^-}= f_\ast|_{W(G,f)}$ is an isomorphism. \end{proof}

-The topological invariance of the homology polynomial was stated as a conjecture in an earlier draft.
+The topological invariance of $\chi(f_\ast|_{W(G,f)})$ was stated as a conjecture in an earlier draft.
 Reading that draft, Jeffrey Carlson pointed the authors to a connection they had missed, making our conjecture an immediate consequence of Theorem~\ref{thm:involution}.
 We are grateful for his help.